aws-samples/aws-modernization-with-pulumi/content/20_cloud_engineering_python/40_ecs/10_configuring_aws.md

 +++
-title = "1.2 Configuring AWS"
-chapter = false
-weight = 10
+title = "3.2 Installing and Configuring the AWS and AWSX Providers" chapter = false weight = 10
 +++

-Now that we have a basic project, let's add the Pulumi AWS provider and configure our credentials.
+Now that we have our project boilerplate, we will add 2 [Pulumi providers](https://www.pulumi.com/docs/intro/concepts/resources/providers/):

+1. [AWS Classic](https://www.pulumi.com/registry/packages/aws/), which gives us all the fundamental AWS resources, like VPC subnets.
+1. [AWSx](https://www.pulumi.com/registry/packages/awsx/), which contains higher level [Pulumi components](https://www.pulumi.com/docs/intro/concepts/resources/components/), like a full, production-ready VPC that includes subnets, NAT gateways, routing tables, and so on.

+{{% notice note %}}
+At the time of writing, AWSx is in beta and may change before its official 1.0 release.
+If you encounter any issues with AWSx, please [file a GitHub issue](https://github.com/pulumi/pulumi-awsx/issues/new/choose).
+{{% /notice %}}

-## Step 1 &mdash; Install the AWS Package
+## Step 1 &mdash; Install the AWS and AWSx Packages

-Pulumi created a `virtualenv` for us when we created our `iac-workshop` project.
+Pulumi created a `virtualenv` for us when we created our `iac-workshop-ecs` project.
 We'll need to activate it to install dependencies:

 ```bash
 source venv/bin/activate